Neha-Chiluka/tf/Chapter1-Introduction_to_MachineLearning_with_Tensorflow/lab2.md

 - Once you're logged in, click on File in the top left corner.
 - Select New Notebook.

+#### Task 2 - Import Tensorflow,Integer Variable (Scalar) and Print the following: Rank, Scalar value, Shape and Shape as Python List

-3. Import TensorFlow:
+1. Import TensorFlow:
 - In the first cell of the notebook, enter the following code to import TensorFlow

 `import tensorflow as tf`

 - Press Shift + Enter to run the cell.

-4. Create an Integer Variable (Scalar)
+2. Create an Integer Variable (Scalar)

 - Use TensorFlow's Variable class to create a scalar representing the number of days in a year (365).